-The City will continue to monitor discussions regarding clean energy related issues including energy conservation, renewable energy, energy storage, distributed energy, and Community Choice Aggregation.
+The City will continue to monitor discussions regarding clean energy related issues including energy conservation, renewable energy, energy storage, distributed energy, and Community Choice Aggregation (CCA).
 It is in the City's interest to support policy that enables, accelerates and supports the deployment of clean energy.
-The City has particular interest in any discussions related to Community Choice Aggregation as it has a large impact on the City's Climate Action Planning efforts.
-The City should be aware of any legislation that may have a regional and local impact on greenhouse gas emissions.
+The City has particular interest in any discussions or actions related to CCA as the City's effective implementation of the Climate Action Plan is heavily reliant on the local CCA Sunnyvale helped to form, Silicon Valley Clean Energy, to implement and further accelerate greenhouse gas reductions.
+The City should monitor legislation that may have a regional and local impact on greenhouse gas emissions to advocate for effective and equitable approaches to emissions reduction.